-- For chronic or long-term conditions and disabilities, an IHCP will be developed in liaison with the pupil, parents/carers, headteacher, special educational needs coordinator (SENCO) and medical professionals. - Headteachers will ensure that IHCPs are reviewed at least annually.
+- For chronic or long-term conditions and disabilities, an IHCP will be developed in liaison with the pupil, parents/carers, headteacher and or assistant headteacher, special educational needs coordinator (SENCO) and medical professionals. - Headteachers will ensure that IHCPs are reviewed at least annually.
 IHCPs will be routinely monitored throughout the year by the SENCO or Office Staff.